Jpeg-create/rate-guard/README.md

 # RateGuardian v2

-Async sliding window rate limiter for Python APIs.
-Redis-backed, FastAPI-ready.
+A sliding window rate limiter for Python APIs.
+Built on Redis, works great with FastAPI.

-## What changed in v2
+## What's new in v2

-v1 used the Upstash HTTP client which is synchronous — in async apps you had to wrap every call in `run_in_executor` to avoid blocking the event loop. v2 is fully async and accepts your existing `redis.asyncio` client so there's no second connection or thread overhead.
+v1 was built on the Upstash HTTP client, which is synchronous.
+Every call in an async app had to be wrapped in `run_in_executor` to avoid blocking. v2 drops that entirely and works directly with `redis.asyncio`, so there's no extra thread overhead or second connection to manage.

-v1 is kept as `RateGuardianSync` for backward compatibility (requires `pip install rate-guardian[sync]`).
+v2 also ships with a few bug fixes:

-### v2.0 also fixes
+- The old pipeline was non-transactional, so under concurrent load two requests could read the same count and both get through. v2 uses a Lua script that runs atomically on the Redis server, so that can't happen.

-- **Race condition** — the old pipeline was non-transactional.
-Under concurrent load, multiple requests could read the same count and both slip through. v2 uses an atomic Lua script: evict, count, and conditionally add all happen server-side in a single round-trip.
+- The old pipeline always wrote to Redis even when a request was blocked.
+Blocked requests no longer write anything.
-- **Blocked requests polluting Redis** — the old pipeline always called `ZADD` even when the request was rejected.
-Blocked requests now write nothing to Redis.
+- `X-RateLimit-Reset` now returns a Unix timestamp instead of the raw window duration.

-- **`X-RateLimit-Reset`** — now returns a Unix epoch timestamp (when the window expires), not the raw window duration. `Retry-After` is still the number of seconds to wait.
+v1 is still available as `RateGuardianSync` if you need it.

 ## Install